MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/production-performance-power-bi.md

 **Accessing the Power BI content**

 You can find the **Production performance** Power BI content in the Shared assets library in Microsoft Dynamics Lifecycle Services (LCS).
 For more information about how to download the content and connect it to your Dynamics 365 for Operations data, see [Power BI content in LCS from Microsoft and your partners](power-bi-content-microsoft-partners.md).
 To watch a demo that shows how to implement the Power BI content, see the [Power BI content from Microsoft and your partners in Dynamics Lifecycle Services](https://mix.office.com/watch/9puyb1b2xs1w) Office mix.

+**Note:** KB 4011327 is a prerequisites for his Power BI content.
+After you sign in to Lifecycle Services, you can access the KB here: https://fix.lcs.dynamics.com/issue/results/?q=kb4011327.

 **Metrics included in the Power BI content**